tgandrews/bug-hunting/chrome-iframe-hover/README.md

 1. Hovering on item in the iframe.
 1. Move the mouse slowly onto the overlapped element from parent to a point where you are no longer above the iframe.
 1. Expect the hovered item in the iframe to lose the hovered style.
+THIS DOES NOT HAPPEN.

+Recreated in:
-This expectation does not happen in Chrome 37.0.2062.94
+- Chrome 37.0.2062.94
+- Chrome 39.0.2141.0 canary (64-bit)